 - (a) Screening device materials.
 Screening device materials shall be as follows: - (1) A non-plant material screening device may be constructed of textured, non-reflective metal, concrete, vinyl, wood, brick or stone.
+Chainlink fencing shall not be allowed.
 If painted or stained, the screening devices shall be of a neutral, muted earth tone color and have a nonreflective finish.
 This color shall be approved along with other colors during the site plan review or conditional use permit.
-A chainlink fence shall not

-- be used as a screening device in the Ogden Valley Planning Area.
-In the Western Weber Planning Area, a chainlink fence used for screening shall be powder or vinyl coated, shall have interlocking slats, and shall be of a muted earth-toned color observable in the general area. - (2) A combination of earth berming or mounds and plant materials may be used as a screening device, and is recommended, unless otherwise required herein, where practicable. - 295 (b) Screening parking area.
-Parking areas shall be obscured from view along any property line, which is 296 contiguous to a residential use or zoning district, or along those separated by an alley, as specified in 297 this chapter. - (c) Screening height.
+A chainlink fence shall not be used as a screening device in the Ogden Valley Planning Area.
+In the Western Weber Planning Area, a chainlink fence used for screening shall be powder or vinyl coated, shall have interlocking slats, and shall be of a muted earth-toned color observable in the general area.

+- (2) A combination of earth berming or mounds and plant materials may be used as a screening device, and is recommended, unless otherwise required herein, where practicable. - (b) Screening parking area.
+Parking areas shall be screened or buffered obscured from view along all street rights of way or along any property line, which is contiguous to a residential use or zoning district, or along those separated by an alley, as specified in this chapter. - (c) Screening height.
 The side and rear screens or buffers of parking areas, whether plant material or non-living device shall be a minimum of size six feet in height as measured from the parking surface.
-The first 25 feet of the side lot line screen or buffer, as measured from the street right-of-way, shall not exceed four feet in height. - 302 (d) Screening of staging areas.
-Loading, delivery and service docks or bays shall be located in the rear 303 or side yards of the property and shall be screened from view from the street right-of-way by a 304 screening device at least six feet in height. - 305 (e) Screening mechanical equipment.
-Mechanical equipment, whether roof or ground mounted shall be screened from street and residential district view by a screening device. - 307 (f) Screening trash dumpsters.
-Trash dumpsters shall be located in an area shown on the approved site plan, and shall comply with the following: - (1) All trash dumpsters shall be completely screened from street or public view by a six foot screening device on three sides.
-The fourth side shall be a gate constructed of opaque materials. - (2) The screening device for a metal dumpster shall be placed adjacent to or on a concrete pad six inches in thickness.
-The concrete pad shall match the adjacent grade and paving and provide for positive drainage. - (3) All dumpster enclosures or screens shall be illustrated and submitted with the site plan for review and approval. - Sec.
-108-2-8.
-Clear sight distance for landscaping and screening.
-The requirements of Section 108-7-7 apply for all landscaping and screening. - 318 Sec.
-108-2-9.
-Site plan supplemental requirements. - (a) Color copies required.
-In addition to site plan requirements specified elsewhere in this Land Use Code, colored architectural elevations, colored signage plans, and landscape plans shall be included with all site plan submittals. - (b) Landscape plan requirements.
-A landscape plan shall be required whenever landscaping or alteration of landscaping is required by this chapter.
-Such landscape plans shall be drawn in conformance with the requirements specified in this chapter.
-Landscape plans shall be approved by the land use authority prior to the issuance of a building permit.
-All landscape plans submitted for approval shall contain the following information, unless specifically waived by the planning director: - (1) The location and dimensions of all existing and proposed structures, property lines, easements, parking lots and drives, roadways and rights-of-way, sidewalks, bicycle and/or equestrian paths, ground signs, refuse disposal and recycling areas, bicycle parking areas, fences, freestanding electrical equipment, tot lots and playground equipment, all recreational facilities, and other
+The first 25 feet of the side lot line screen or buffer, as measured from the street right-of-way, shall not exceed four feet in height. - (d) Screening of staging areas.
+Loading, delivery and service docks or bays shall be located in the rear or side yards of the property and shall be screened from view from the street right-of-way by a screening device at least six feet in height. - (e) Screening mechanical equipment.
+Mechanical equipment, whether roof or ground mounted shall be screened from street and residential district view by a screening device. - 393 (f) Screening trash dumpsters.
+Trash dumpsters shall be located in an area shown on the approved site plan, and shall comply with the following: - (1) Trash dumpsters shall be located in an area shown on the approved site plan.
+Specific approval of this item is required. - (21) All trash dumpsters shall be completely screened from street or public view by a six foot screening device on three sides.
+The fourth side shall be a gate constructed of opaque materials. - (32) The screening device for a metal dumpster shall be placed adjacent to or on a concrete pad six inches in thickness.
+The concrete pad shall match the adjacent grade and paving and provide for positive drainage. - (43) All dumpster enclosures or screens shall be illustrated and submitted with the site plan for review and approval.

+Sec.
+108-2-8. - Clear sight distance for landscaping and screening.

+The requirements of Section 108-7-7 apply for all landscaping and screening.